 Currently, ground station receiving equipment is often utilizing multiplexed signals for both uplink and downlink, capable of receiving satellite-downloaded data and uploading data to the satellite.
 Data generation commands from the ground can be modulated into signals and sent to the satellites via antennas.
 Remote sensing satellites typically fly in sun-synchronous orbits around the Earth and can only transmit data when they reach a position visible to the receiving antenna.
 Due to the vast expanse of China's territory, a single ground station cannot cover the entire country, necessitating a network of ground stations for comprehensive reception.
 Commonly used ground stations in China are located in Beijing, Urumqi, Guangzhou, and Mudanjiang, among others.

 Currently, China has dozens of remote sensing satellites in orbit, each equipped with multiple remote sensors, allowing each satellite to observe multiple times a day.
-For quick data query and extraction, effective management of remote sensing satellite product data is essential.
+For quick data query and extraction, satellite data management of remote sensing satellite product data is essential.
 The data management subsystem, akin to the memory neurons of the brain, handles long-term archival management of standard product data and metadata from remote sensing satellites.
 It provides access services for business databases, establishing an information system that supports querying, adding, and deleting database functions.
 Typically, graded storage methods, including online, near-line, and offline storage, are adopted to save storage costs while ensuring data security.

 The calibration evaluation subsystem primarily tests and evaluates the quality of satellite observation data, akin to eye vision tests for ensuring optimal performance in data acquisition.
 It tracks performance changes of remote sensing satellite sensors, timely adjusts parameters needed for data processing, and provides a basis for adjusting satellite parameters.
 It regularly provides users with in-orbit absolute calibration coefficients for quantifying remote sensing data and offers analysis and quality evaluation of data products.